CoderDojoPonceSprings/CoderDojoPonceSprings.github.io/_includes/test.md

-# CoderDojo Ponce Springs is the free and fun place where Atlanta's kids learn how to code!
+# CoderDojo Ponce Springs is a free and fun place where kids in Atlanta learn to code!

 In our CoderDojo, students start learning how to: